SubashriR-DS/Excel-for-Data-Analysis/Pivot tables - 7 ways/README.md

 ## Key Highlights
 Using Excel Pivot Tables
   - Total Sales By Proct
-  - Totals Sales by Region and Category (2 0r multi leel Pivot table)
+  - Totals Sales by Region and Category (2 or multi level Pivot table)
   - Sales by Region and Added the filter only for the Category (2 0r multi leel Pivot table)
   - Top 10 Products by customer Filter (value Filter)
   -  Interactive Pivot Table (Pivot Charts)